Tougher-Together-DnD/default-game-assets/templates/campaign-details/game-description.md

 * %%STUFF%% The player should consult with DM before using.
 * %%BANNED%% Stuff like flying races or Unearthed Arcana banned from being used (Some DM's ban that).

-#### House Rules:
-* Drinking a health potion is a bonus action, administering to another player is an action.
-* When you start making death saving throws, you also gain a level of exhaustion.
-(Consider it a concussion from going unconcious.)
-* Flanking an enemy with an Ally (or hostile to target) directly opposite of you, melee attacks get +2 to hit.
-* Shooting prone grant range weapon attacks +2 to hit.
-* DM Inspiration Pool is a running total of inspiration charges earned.
-They can be used in 1 of three ways:
-  * You can expend one or more charges of DM Inspiration Pool to add +1 per charge expended to any roll of dice you make.
-  * You can expend one charge of DM Inspiration Pool to infuse a health potion to heal for max amount.
-  * You can expend one charge of DM Inspiration Pool per spell level to cause a healing spell you cast to heal for max amount.

 ## Sessions
 * We are all here to have fun.
 If something is bothering you, for any reason, please speak with me (the DM).
 I want to hear from you.